hannahnobeebux/hannahnobeebux/README.md

-### Hi!
-I'm Hannah 👩‍💻
+### Hey, I'm Hannah 👋
-💻 I'm currently doing a Software Engineering Apprenticeship
+💻 I'm a Software Engineering Degree Apprentice, based in London ⭐️ I'm currently working on practicing my programming skills in a variety of languages, ranging from Java to Golang 👩🏽‍💻 Want to connect?
+Feel free to reach out ➡ hannahnobeebux@gmail.com

 <!--
 **hannahnobeebux/hannahnobeebux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.